-How to Build a Business Website or Blog – Step by Step Guide
+Build a Small Business Website – Step by Step Guide

-Do you have a small business or an idea for an online business?
+Do you have a small business or a small business idea?

-Today all businesses, both large,small, local, national or international see the need to have a website.
+Today all businesses, both large,small, local, national or international see the need to have a website or blog.

 Businesses like bed and breakfast, guest Houses, hotels, restaurants, tradesmen e.g. plumbers, real estate agents, lawyers, dentists, consultants etc, can all benefit by having their own website.